 Size up the shore

 Whether you like to jump right into the ocean or sit under an umbrella in the shade, spending time at the shore is an NJ summer rite of passage.
-Yes, there are so many beaches and so little time, and if you’re not sure where to start, take a look at our recommendations of the 11 beaches to visit this summer with tips on where to park (and where the free ones are).
-Make sure you get your 2022 NJ beach badge, and if your kiddos are looking to ride the waves, they can hang ten and get surf lessons in New Jersey.
+Yes, there are so many beaches and so little time, and if you’re not sure where to start, look at our recommendations of the 11 beaches to visit this summer with tips on where to park (and where the free ones are).
+Make sure you get your 2023 NJ beach badge, and if your kiddos are looking to ride the waves, they can hang ten and get surf lessons in New Jersey.

 Sizzle, boom, pop!